Distribution Matching Variational AutoEncoder: Distribution Matching VAE

-\paragraph{Ours: Distribution Matching objective.} The distribution matching objective overcomes the aforementioned limitations—mode collapse, mode dropping, and computational inefficiency.
+\textbf{Ours: Distribution Matching objective.} The distribution matching objective overcomes the aforementioned limitations.
 The gradient is approximated as the difference between score functions: $\nabla_z \mathcal{L}_{\text{DM}} \propto s_{\text{fake}}(z) - s_{\text{real}}(z)$.
 Crucially, this objective constructs a \emph{difference vector field} that pulls them towards the high-density modes of $p_r(z)$ (via $+s_{\text{real}}$) and avoids mode collapse to a single mode through $-s_{\text{fake}}$.
 As illustrated in \Cref{fig:alignment_objective}~(b), this balanced dynamic achieves precise distribution alignment that preserves the global structure of the reference without the Jacobian overhead.